Military of ancient Egypt: Infantry

-Infantry troops were partially conscripted, voluntary.
+Infantry troops were partially conscripted, and partially voluntary.
 Egyptian soldiers worked for pay, both natives and mercenaries.
 Of mercenary troops, Nubians were used beginning in the late Old Kingdom, Asiatic maryannu troops were used in the Middle and New Kingdoms, the Sherden, Libyans, and the "Na'arn" were used in the Ramesside Period, (New Kingdom, Dynasties XIX and XX, c.
 1292–1075 BC) and Phoenicians, Carians, and Greeks were used during the Late Period.